devchat-ai/devchat-vscode/README.md

 While there are many AI coding tools available, we developed DevChat for our own use, drawing on our practical insights from generating tens of thousands of lines of code.
 DevChat makes the following distinctive design choices:

 - **Precise control over the context embedded in a prompt**.
-This shouldn't be overlooked in the quest for greater intelligence or autonomy.
 Precise control over context is the key to effective AI use.
 We believe that most other tools tend to over-guess what a user needs to put into the context of a prompt.
 This typically introduces more noise than LLMs can effectively manage.
 - **A simple, extensible prompt directory**.
 This enables developers or teams to easily integrate their own predefined prompt templates into DevChat, avoiding significant engineering effort or a steep learning curve.
 You don't need a complex framework to make AI work for you.
 All it takes is a standard editor operating on your filesystem.

 ## Feature Overview